EvaanChowdhry/ChessAutomator/README.md

 ## First step:

-Create a terminal window in the directory you want the automator to go.
+Create a terminal window in the directory you want the Automator to go to.
 You can do this by:

 Opening a terminal window and run this command: